Ash

 This means the city is hemmed in by nature, meaning it’s much denser than most North American cities.

-That’s why in one day, you can grab a hotel in downtown Vancouver and get right down to tourist basics:
+That’s why in one day, you can grab a hotel in downtown Vancouver and get right down to the tourist basics:

 old totem poles on display at the museum of anthropology vancouver bc canada